riddhi-n5/SOM-Hebb-network/README.md

 -This project was done as part of my 6th semester course requirement.
 -This is a neural network that classifies patients based on the severity and probability of acquiring type-2 diabetes.
 - Dataset available on kaggle- PIMA Indian diabetes dataset
+- Install pandas profile report to generate the EDA html report.